m5stack/m5-docs/docs/en/module/gps.md

 ## Description

-**GPS** is build with NEO-M8N, u-blox M8 concurrent GNSS modules and come with an active Antenna.
+**GPS** is build with u-blox M8 NEO-M8N module with an integrated built in active antenna.

-The NEO-M8 series provides high sensitivity and minimal acquisition times while maintaining low system power.
+The NEO-M8 series provides high sensitivity and minimal acquisition times while maintaining low power usage.

 The NEO-M8N  integrates a 72-channel [u-blox](https://www.u-blox.com) M8 GNSS engine that supports multiple GNSS systems ( Beidou, Galileo, GLONASS, GPS / QZSS ) and able to receive 3 GNSS systems simultaneously.

 The series communicate protocol between M5Core and GPS is UART, physically connected via **UART2 (GPIO16, GPIO17)**

-If you want to Change the uart baudrate,please check here ( [u-center-just-for-Windows](https://www.u-blox.com/en/product/u-center-windows) )
+If you want to change the UART baud-rate, please check here ( [u-center-just-for-Windows](https://www.u-blox.com/en/product/u-center-windows) )

 **Notice: GPS signal can only be found outdoors**